 Welcome to The Goose Is Out!

-We are Nyge and Sue, and we run regular folk music concerts, club nights and singarounds, all in Nunhead and Peckham, London SE15.
+We are Nyge and Sue, and we run regular folk music concerts, club nights and singarounds, all in Nunhead, London SE15.

-We are proud that both our concerts and singarounds are now held at The Ivy House, which is London’s first community-owned pub (the Goose has community shares!)
+We are proud that all these nights are now held at The Ivy House, which is London’s first community-owned pub (the Goose has community shares!)

 We are also involved in various other community events, and for the last few years have run the music stage at the Dulwich Festival Fair on Goose Green in SE22, right opposite the pub where we first started out!